EngineMachiner/tapLua/README.md

 ### OutFox

-  1. Clone in fallback's Modules folder.
+  1. Clone in fallback's modules folder.
-  2. Load it using `LoadModule("tapLua/tapLua.lua")` once.
-This could be done through a script that runs once.
+  2. Load it using `LoadModule("tapLua/tapLua.lua")` in a script that runs once in fallback's Script folder.

 ### Legacy

   1. Clone the repository in `./Modules`.
-  2. Load tapLua through `dofile("Modules/tapLua/tapLua.lua")` and make sure the `package.path` for Lua modules includes the `./?/init.lua` path for that game version.
+  2. Load tapLua using `dofile("Modules/tapLua/tapLua.lua")` in a script that runs once in fallback's Script folder and make sure the `package.path` for Lua modules includes the `./?/init.lua` path for that game version.

-  Example:
   ```lua
   -- A script in fallback's Scripts folder to run once.